rahmanmajeed/JavaScript/Core/Scope/Lexical_Scope.md

 rideBangladeshiBoat();
 ```

 In a dynamically scoped language, you can see the value of _`boatName`_ variable inside _`rideBritishBoat()`_ is dependent on the scope in which it is executed.
 As we can see that this scope can change, hence it is dynamic.
 So inside _`rideBritishBoat()`_, it calls the _`boatName`_ variable of _`rideBangladeshiBoat()`_ which is outside its block scope.

 That's Dynamic Scoping and Lexical Scoping is the opposite.

 **But remember**,

 > JavaScript is not Dynamically scoped.

 This is just to show you the difference.

 So lexical scoping checks for variables at **compile-time** (variables needs to be created and accessible in the scope/block it is used) while dynamic scoping checks for variables at run-time (variables might not be created in the scope when compiling but can be present when the function is running).

+Sticky Note on Lexical Scope -

+1. Lexical scope enforces finding variables from the scope/block they were created/declared and not the environment where they are used or invoked.

+2. Lexical has to do with where a variable was declared/created.